 There is no easy answer when it comes to deciding the best source of drinking water: tap or bottled.
 From harmful chemicals in the plastic bottles to lead in the water pipes, there are environmental and health problems associated with both tap and bottled drinking water.
 Cost is an issue as well: bottled water costs 1,900 times the cost of public tap water.1

-Every country has its own set of regulations and standards, as well as unique environmental situations contributing to the water supply.
-Bottled water and tap water are generally regulated differently by governments, with different standards, testing requirements, and agencies overseeing the process.
+Every country has its own set of regulations and standards, as well as unique environmental challenges contributing to the water supply.
+Bottled water and tap water are generally regulated differently by different standards, testing requirements, and agencies overseeing the process.
 While the World Health Organization offers Guidelines for Drinking Water Quality, these guidelines are not required to be implemented and, in any case, countries have different capacities to implement the guidelines.

 So the answer is: it depends!

 Chemicals in Our Drinking Water

 The World Health Organization (WHO) provides a detailed overview of 125 chemicals from Acrylamide to Zinc that can be found in drinking water and provides a guideline value, detective limitations, and treatment achievability for most, but not all of these chemicals.
 Guidelines are not established if the chemicals are normally found in drinking water at concentrations well below toxicity, or if no health hazards are associated with ingestion or if there is not enough data to draw sufficient conclusion.2 More than 200 chemicals have been identified in other WHO literature.3